SilvaUnCompte/Conversational-VR-IA-Agent/README.md

 <img width="435" height="178" alt="image" src="https://github.com/user-attachments/assets/1090b4e7-5572-44a7-98a6-c05f097d109e" />

 Regarding the post-task questionnaire, scores were generally similar between the groups.
-However, a notable difference emerged on the item “The agent encouraged me to interact,” where the control group gave a higher rating.
+However, a notable difference emerged on the item "The agent encouraged me to interact", where the control group gave a higher rating.
 This might be explained by the fact that these participants waited longer to interact, prompting the agent to take more initiative, which created a perception of greater proactivity.

 <img width="435" height="287" alt="image" src="https://github.com/user-attachments/assets/3b7379ee-c22a-4dfb-ac86-06179ad3d69c" />